Always From Scratch

 Why This Recipe?

-Whatever the reason this soup is called Italian Wedding Soup, it's delicious and it is a whole meal and not just a side soup.
-People will definitely be asking for seconds of this delicious soup!
+Whatever the reason this soup is called Italian Wedding Soup, it's delicious, and it is a whole meal and not just a side soup.
+Even though it is an Americanized version of an Italian classic, it's just as delicious, similar to our One-Pot Lasagna Soup.

 Ingredient Notes and Substitutions

-Meatballs.
+• Meatballs.
 My mom likes to use ground pork and ground beef for her meatballs.
 My mother-in-law has always used just ground beef.
 I lean toward only ground beef even when I'm making Classic Italian Fried Meatballs, because I am usually only making a pound of meatballs.
-You can use the combination or just ground beef!
+Also, these meatballs are so small that you don't need to use an egg as a binder.

 *Please see the recipe card below for more information on the ingredients